cds-snc/simplify-privacy-statements-V2/terraform/azure/readme.md

 - **container_registry** (ex: "MyCDSService")
 - **location** (ex: "canadacentral")

 Since .tfvars files should generally be committed as part of infrastructure, we recommend that you **not** save the webhook_uri in terraform.tfvars.
-Instead, run the commands below and you will be prompted to enter the webhook_uri (copied above) as part of the deploy process.
+Instead, run the commands below and you will be prompted by terraform to enter the webhook_uri (copied above).

 `terraform plan`
 `terraform apply`